Samsung April 2022 security update is now rolling out for these Galaxy devices

 As the top-tier devices in the entire Galaxy lineup, it’s almost guaranteed that the recently released S22 handsets are first in line to get the April 2022 security update from Samsung.
 The OTA update is already rolling out for the trio in several regions across the globe, including the UK and most of mainland Europe for Exynos hardware.
 The Snapdragon version is already available in Korea but has since rolled out wider to vast portions of Asia and the Middle East.

-Not to be left out, last year’s flagship Galaxy S21 series has started receiving the latest patch on April 4.
-The trio has been at the top of the update charts for almost a year, and it could be set to continue as it keeps in step with the Samsung’s best of 2022.
+Not to be left out, last year’s flagship Galaxy S21 series has started receiving the latest patch on April 4 in Europe.
+In the US, those with Verizon locked Samsung Galaxy S21 devices can get the April 2022 security patch after the update was confirmed as rolling out for the Snapdragon 888-powered models.
+With this in mind, the trio has been at the top of the update charts for almost a year, and it could be set to continue as it keeps in step with the Samsung’s best of 2022.
 Sadly, this does not include the Galaxy S21 Fan Edition at this stage but we’re expecting the early 2022 handset to get updated very soon.

 - Galaxy S22 — S90xBXXU1AVCJ / S90xEXXU1AVCJ (Released first in Europe)